Royal New Zealand Air Force: Far Eastern Strategic Reserve (FESR)

 In 1955, the RNZAF established bases in Singapore and Malaysia.
 No. 41 Squadron moved to Changi, while No. 14 Squadron relocated to Tengah.
-These two squadrons represented New Zealand's air contributions to the newly-created Far East Strategic Reserve.
+These two squadrons represented New Zealand's air contributions to the newly created Far East Strategic Reserve.

-On 1 May 1955, the air force carried out its first strike mission since the end of World War II, and its first with jet aircraft, using de Havilland Vampires of No. 14 Squadron RNZAF.
+On 1 May 1955, the air force carried out its first strike mission since the end of World War II, and its first with jet aircraft, using de Havilland Vampires of No. 14 Squadron.
 In 1955, the squadron was re-equipped with de Havilland Venoms and carried out 115 strike missions.
 The squadron was replaced in 1958 by No. 75 Squadron flying English Electric Canberras from their operational station in Tengah.
 In July 1955 No. 41 Squadron returned to Malaya and resumed supply dropping operations in support of anti-guerrilla forces, this time using the Bristol Freighter.
 Bristol Freighter serial NZ5901 crashed in the Cameron Highlands during supply drop operations on 10 December 1956.
 The aircraft flew into a valley and collided with a 4000-foot fog shrouded ridge.
 SQNLDR Alexander Tie, FLTOFF William Devescovi, FLTOFF Douglas Nelson and 5 passengers were killed, while a single passenger survived and was later rescued.

 Antarctic Flight

 The RNZAF Antarctic Flight was formed in 1956 to assist the Commonwealth Trans-Antarctic Expedition, equipped with an Auster Mk.7c purchased from the UK Air Ministry (NZ1707), De Havilland Canada DHC-3 Otter (NZ6081), and a De Havilland Canada DHC-2 Beaver (NZ6001, changed to NZ6010 to remove overlapping numbers with an RNZAF Gloster Meteor), with hardened and equipped with skis.
 It helped transport men, dog teams and supplies, and carried out geological mapping over the summers of 1956, 1957 and 1958 before disbanding in 1960.
 Operations in Antarctica resumed in 1965 when a Hercules flew the first of what have become annual summer flights from Christchurch to the continent.
-To the present day, the RNZAF operates both Boeing 757 and Lockheed C-130 Hercules to Phoenix Airfield, Williams Field, and the Ice Runway.
+To the present day, the RNZAF operates both Boeing 757 and Lockheed C-130 Hercules to Phoenix Airfield.